Joako360/osm2city/doc/manual/preparation.rst

 Available Elevation Probing Modes
 ---------------------------------

-There are a few different possibilities to generate elevation data, each of which is discussed in details in subchapters below.
+There are a few different possibilities to generate elevation data, each of which is discussed in details in sub-chapters below.
 This is what is specified in parameter ``ELEV_MODE`` in the ``params.ini`` file:

 * :ref:`ELEV_MODE = "FgelevCaching" <chapter-elev-fgelevcaching-label>`: most automated and convenient
 * :ref:`ELEV_MODE = "Fgelev" <chapter-elev-fgelev-label>`: use this instead of ``FgelevCaching`` if you have clear memory or speed limitations